100% Recycled Craft Centre and Organiser

-Made using recycled plastic milk containers and cardboard boxes, this craft centre has plenty of storage compartments for all your craft supplies and is easily carried around.
+Made using recycled plastic milk containers and cardboard boxes, this craft centre and organiser has plenty of storage compartments for all your craft supplies and is easily carried around.

 The plastic (milk container) storage boxes allow you to store more supplies neatly and have everything organised.
 Adding labels to your storage boxes allows you to easily find everything you need.

 YOU WILL NEED: